georgevargas/GUI-APP-for-Moteus-Motor-Control/README.md

 https://user-images.githubusercontent.com/10259360/185757499-707da9e6-a162-46f9-b141-da5669a89808.mov

+This is a QT GUI program which allows positions to be manually set for each motor and recorded along with other parameters such as velocity, torque and delay etc..
+Then you can play back the sequence in cycles.
+More movements can be added to the sequence without limit.

+The sequence can be saved to a file so it can be run by opening the file.
+The file is in text format so it can be edited to change parameters or delete steps.

 If the fdcanusb was not installed, Follow the instructions at: https://github.com/mjbots/fdcanusb/blob/master/70-fdcanusb.rules
 This consists of doing the following;

 copy file 70-fdcanusb.rules to /etc/udev/rules.d folder